HP EliteBook 845 G11 vs Lenovo ThinkPad T14s Gen 6

 Enterprise Features

-Both offer comparable enterprise management: vPro (Intel) vs AMD PRO, both have TPM 2.0, both run Windows 11 Pro, both offer optional WWAN.
-HP’s Wolf Security Suite is slightly more comprehensive than Lenovo’s offering, but in practice IT departments can manage both equally well.
+Both offer comparable enterprise management: vPro (Intel) versus AMD PRO, both have TPM 2.0, both run Windows 11 Pro, both offer optional WWAN.
+HP’s Wolf Security Suite is slightly more built out than Lenovo’s offering, but in practice IT departments can manage both equally well.

 Winner: Tie.
 Both are enterprise-ready.